AS400JPLPC/zig_sqlite/README.md

 → 2025-03-13 11:53   Test viability of Decimal, Text, Date modules with sql, test if SQLite is in phase with sqlite.zig module<BR/>

+→ 2025-03-14 16:25   Test with SQL of “DEF” structure with DECIMAL DATE, this forced me to harmonize and simplify, “date” with “string” and “decimal”.<BR/>